soxueren/atsd/api/sql/README.md

 | `PREVIOUS` | Sets the value at the desired timestamp based on peviously recorded raw value.<br>This step-like function is appropriate for metrics with discrete values (digital signal) or in cases where value is updated on change.|
 | `AUTO` | [**Default**] Applies an interpolation function (`LINEAR` or `PREVIOUS`) based on metric's Interpolation setting.<br>If multiple metrics are specified in the query, `AUTO` applies its own interpolation mode for each metric.  |

+* NaN (Not-A-Number) raw values are ignored from interpolation.
+* `value` condition in the `WHERE` clause applies to interpolated series values instead of raw values, <br>i.e. filtering out raw values prior to interpolation is not supported.

 ### Boundary

 | **Name** | **Description**|
 |:---|:---|
 | `INNER` | [**Default**] Performs calculation based on raw values located within the specified selection interval. |
 | `OUTER` | Retrieves prior and next raw values outside of the selection interval in order to interpolate leading and trailing values. |

+* In HBase 0.94.x the `OUTER` boundary mode fetches raw values of up to 1 hour before and after the hour-rounded selection interval.

 ### Fill